Riverview Hospital Coquitlam BC

 Be like Rob and Arturo…

 Over two days, and accompanied by some slow moving friends, we explored Riverview.
-They did their thing and us, ours, and once in a while we’d check in with each other and then go our respective ways.
+They did their thing and us, ours, and once in a while we’d check back and then go our respective ways.
 We’re talking about our friends Rob and Arturo, who shoot vintage film cameras with rather lengthy set up times.
-Talking ten or fifteen minutes in some cases, or more.
+They might take ten or fifteen minutes in some cases, or more, to get one shot.
 For some unexplained reason we all hang out together even if the equipment used differs greatly.

 As a group we were out on the Vancouver Island and the Coast jamming in as much exploring as was humanly possible in the short week or so we had.
 Sleep would come later.